bg-write/chatGPT-cheatsheet/README.md

 ### Running the Code

+This GitHub includes the Python files `chat_cli.py` and `chat_ui.py`.
+These are simple examples that we'll use to visualize ChatGPT's API in action.
 To run the code in either `.py` file:

 1. Open a new terminal.
 2. Run the python command and the name of the file. (i.e `python chat_cli.py` or `python chat_ui.py`).